SAP-samples/abap-cheat-sheets/20_Selection_Screens_Lists.md

 ### Selection screens
 - Are special [dynpros](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abendynpro_glosry.htm) in [executable programs](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenexecutable_program_glosry.htm) (*"reports"*; they're also possible in [function groups](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenfunction_group_glosry.htm) and [module pools](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenmodul_pool_glosry.htm), but the focus here is on executable programs).
-- Used for data entry in an executable program, i.e. they allow the user to ...
+- Used for data entry in an executable program, i.e. they allow users to ...
   - enter parameters (for entering single values).
   - provide selection criteria (complex selection options for value lists and value ranges) that can be used to supply an executable program with values to work with.
 - Can be created using special ABAP statements in the global declaration part of executable programs